spagnuolocarmine/amazonhpc/README.md

 - Instances -> Launch Instance -> Select Ubuntu Server -> Select t2.micro (Free tier eligible) -> Review and Launch -> Create new keypair ssh access (store it and don't lost) -> Launch

-Connect to the remote machine.
+Connect to the remote machine (start on N.Virginia).

 - Instances -> Select the created machine -> Edit the Name field, naming this machine "Controller"
 - Right click on the machine and select connect, follow the suggested steps.